yangsec888/risk_calc/README.txt

 Disclaimer:
-The program is covered by Gnu GPL v2.0 license.
-Please indicate the original source if you want to reuse part of my code.
+The program is covered by Apache v2.0 license: http://www.apache.org/licenses/LICENSE-2.0
-The program is provided as-if and use at your own risk.